 It is recommended that you apply a minimum of 28 days before your event, irrespective of the minimum statutory notice.
 Please give as much detail as possible about your event, and include additional documentation/plans if available.
 If the Police or Environmental Health Office believe that allowing the premises to be used in accordance with the TEN will undermine the licensing objectives, they must give the premises user and the licensing authority an objection notice.
 Such cases might arise because of concerns about the scale, location, timing of the event or concerns about public nuisance.
 Objections to standard TENs may go on to a hearing.
 Objections to late TENs prohibit the licensable activities proposed without any hearing.
 Local residents or local businesses do not have any direct objection rights in relation to TENs.

-To give a standard TENS Notice correctly you must by law give it to the relevant Authorities a minimum of 10 working days before the first day of the event (which does not include the first day of the event or day it is received by us).
+Yes.
+To give a standard TENs Notice correctly you must by law give it to the relevant Authorities a minimum of 10 working days before the first day of the event (which does not include the first day of the event or day it is received by us).
 Please apply in good time otherwise you may jeopardise the licensable elements of your event.

 The fee to accompany the Notice remains £21.
 Without the fee an application is not complete so please pay promptly by cheque payable to either ‘Babergh District Council’ (for premises within the Babergh District) or ‘Mid Suffolk District Council’ (for premises within the Mid Suffolk District).